 Worth getting out of bed for

-Sparrows Lodge is located in the southern part of Palm springs, within walking distance to various spots in town.
+Sparrows Lodge is located in the southern part of Palm Springs, within walking distance to various spots in town.
 Jump on a hotel bicycle to see the city on two wheels.
-There are independent clothes shops on North Palm Canyon Drive, and the Perez Design Center (formerly Resale Row) is a must for vintage-furniture hunters.
+There are independent clothes shops on North Palm Canyon Drive, and the Perez Design Center (formerly Resale Row), at 68–929 Perez Road, is a must for vintage-furniture hunters.
 Staff will be able to guide you to their favourites.
 Joshua Tree National Park is within reach, about an hour’s drive away; stop off at the famous Integratron, a structure designed by George Van Tassel under instruction of visitors from the planet Venus and thought to facilitate rejuvenation and time travel… It’s by appointment and only on certain days, so be sure to ring ahead.

 Get your next caffeine fix atKoffi, a short walk from Sparrows Lodge on South Camino Real.